 This bill is not intended to demonize law enforcement.
 While abuses may occur on a case by case basis the greatest risk comes from the limited capacity of young people to adequately appreciate what is at stake even when the police do everything right.
 The research shows that for children, the protections of Miranda are illusory.

-S. 4980-A/A.6982-A would provide the needed protection.
+S.2800 - Bailey / A.5891 - Joyner would provide the needed protection.
 Current law provides that police may interrogate a child when it is necessary.
 This bill would clarify that interrogation of a child is necessary only when the life and safety of the subject child or another person is in danger.
 When police determine interrogation is necessary, this bill would require that a youth first consult with counsel before any questioning can take place.
 Consultation with counsel would be a non-waivable requirement that would exclude any statement taken in violation of the rule from being entered into evidence against the youth.

 We call on the New York State Legislature to pass this critical piece of legislation to ensure that children’s Miranda rights are protected and minimize the risk of harm arising from false confessions.